jtakilol/expert-fiesta/README.md

 # Kernel Exploit

-This is a kernel exploit for the vulnerability known as WrongZonev2 (or CVE-2024-9348).
+This is a kernel exploit for the vulnerability known as WrongZonev2 (or CVE-2024-9348: REMOVED AND ARCHIVED HERE).

 ## Oculus Quest 3|2|Pro and "Alleyway"